 Employment Reference Lists

 An employment reference list is a page that lists the names and the contact information of the people you’ve chosen to serve as your references.
-See Format for References in a Resume for guidance on how to prepare this page.
+If possible, utilize the same heading for your cover letter, resume, and reference sheet.
+Contact your references prior to listing them and ask them if they are willing to be a reference and how they would prefer to be contacted.
+See References in a Resume for guidance on how to prepare this page.

 · REFERENCES ·